exiang/open_hub_wiki/Modules-Architecture.md

   * Click the `initialize` button
   * Once installation completed, your module is now moved to `Module` tab

-## Supported Features
+## Directory Structure
-The following are features in Yii that is supported by OpenHub:
+Here is how the files are organized in module:

   * Commands - `protected/yiic.php` has been modified to read all commands action from `protected/modules/YOUR_MODULE/commands` folder
   * Config - `protected/config/main.php` has been modified to include `protected/config/module.php` that read all configuration from `protected/modules/YOUR_MODULE/config` folder.
 Same goes to the  `protected/config/console.php`